Arnold Palmer: Golf businesses

 Palmer had a diverse golf-related business career, including owning the Bay Hill Club and Lodge in Orlando, Florida, which is the venue for the PGA Tour's Arnold Palmer Invitational (renamed from the Bay Hill Invitational in 2007), helping to found The Golf Channel, and negotiating the deal to build the first golf course in the People's Republic of China.
 This led to the formation of Palmer Course Design in 1972, which was renamed Arnold Palmer Design Company when the company moved to Orlando, Florida, in 2006.
 Palmer's design partner was Ed Seay.

 Palmer designed more than 300 golf courses in 37 states, 25 countries, and five continents (all except Africa and Antarctica), including the golf course at Henry Fok's Zhongshan Hot Springs Hotel, which was one of the first golf courses built in China since the founding of the People's Republic of China.
 In 1971, he purchased Latrobe Country Club (where his father used to be the club professional) and owned it until his death.
 The licensing, endorsements, spokesman associations and commercial partnerships built by Palmer and McCormack are managed by Arnold Palmer Enterprises.
 Palmer was also a member of the American Society of Golf Course Architects.

 In 1997, Palmer and fellow golfer Tiger Woods initiated a civil case in an effort to stop the unauthorized sale of their images and alleged signatures in the memorabilia market.
 The lawsuit was filed against Bruce Matthews, the owner of Gotta Have It Golf, Inc. and others.
 Matthews and associated parties counter-claimed that Palmer and associated businesses committed several acts, including breach of contract, breach of implied duty of good faith and violations of Florida's Deceptive and Unfair Trade Practices Act.
 On March 12, 2014, a Florida jury ruled in favor of Gotta Have It on its breach of contract and other related claims.
 The same jury rejected the counterclaims of Palmer and Woods, and awarded Gotta Have It $668,346 in damages.

 One of Palmer's most recent products (mass-produced starting in 2001) is a branded use of the beverage known as the Arnold Palmer, which combines sweetened iced tea with lemonade.

 Automotive businesses

 As a member of the Lincoln-Mercury Sports Panel, in the early 1970s Palmer was a brand ambassador for Lincoln-Mercury.
-In 1974, Palmer, along with partners Mark McCormack and Don Massey, purchased a Cadillac dealership in Charlotte, North Carolina.
-Over the years, Palmer would acquire several other dealerships in several states including a Buick-Cadillac store in his hometown of Latrobe.
+In 1974, Palmer, along with partners Mark McCormack and Don Massey, purchased a Cadillac dealership on Independence Boulevard in Charlotte, North Carolina.
+The dealership was relocated to nearby Pineville in 2008.
+Over the years, Palmer would acquire several other dealerships in several states, including a Buick-Cadillac store in his hometown of Latrobe.
+The North Carolina dealership was sold to Sonic Automotive in 2011 and renamed 'Cadillac of South Charlotte'.
+It is still in operation today.
 The Latrobe dealership, known as Arnold Palmer Motors, closed in 2017 after 36 years in business and several months after his death.